ICON in the College of Engineering

 You can create Collaborate sessions that only students enrolled in a course can view through ICON.
 The steps below add a link to Online Rooms in the site's NavBar.

-Select Edit Course, Navigation, and click on the navbar that is shown as (Active).
-Click Links and select the area in which you want to add, and click Add Links, and scroll to Online Rooms.
+Select Edit Course, Navigation & Themes, and click on the navbar that is shown as Active.
+Click Links and select the area in which you want to add, and click Add Links, and scroll to Bb Collaborate.
 Select it and click Add.
 You can move the position of this new link by clicking the down arrow to the right of the item; the link can be moved left or right or to a different part of the NavBars.

-Click on Online Rooms, then New Room to create a Collaborate session that will be available only to students enrolled in the course.
-For help, talk to Diana Harris, 319-335-5121, t
+Click on Bb Collaborate, then Create Session (upper right) to create a Collaborate session that will be available only to students enrolled in the course.
+For help, talk to Diana Harris, 319-335-5121, 1253 SC.

 Copy Course Content